What does your personal computer mean to you?

 Now, we hate to break it to you, but organic traffic is not enough.
 Gone are the days when great content was enough to make you a star.

-To bring visitors to your online store, you have to devise a strategy of “attack” on multiple fronts.
+To bring visitors to your online store, you have to devise an attack strategy on multiple fronts.

 Engaging content comes first.
 At least one in-depth blog post per week would be advisable.
 Make it useful, valuable, nicely written, intelligible for your ideal customer.
 However, these days written blogs are not enough.
 You should consider creating video content – clothing and fashion niche is especially suitable for this approach.